Stripe Standard - Setup Documentation

 EDD creates a webhook for you, and you simply need to tell Stripe where it is.
 If webhooks are not configured properly or are blocked by a plugin or configuration of your site, this automatic refund detection will not function.

-Click Add Endpoint, then add the following URL:
+3. Add the following URL:

 After you add the endpoint you will see the new URL listed in the webhooks settings.